dvwhite/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+_David_: `.forEach` modifies/interacts/accesses the array in place and `map`, respecting the immutability feature of the functional programming paradigm, creates a copy of the array and modifies/interacts/accesses each array element of the copy.

 2. What is the difference between a function and a method?

+_David_: A function is the general term for a unit of code that the programmer writes to accomplish or do something, such as add two numbers.
+A method is a function defined within an object, usually a class object.

 3. What is closure?

+_David_: A closure is defined as a function (or object) and the environment (lexical scope) in which the function is defined.
+Closures are a feature of some programming languages, including Python and JavaScript.
+A closure is created when a function is created, and allows objects defined within the inner scope of that function to have access to, or know about, objects within the outer scope.
+The outer scope is not necessarily one single level of scope but could potentially represent many nested scopes.
+Only the most innermost scope would have access to everything from itself -----> the global scope.
+This relationship does NOT function in reverse, however.
+The outer scope cannot access, or have knowledge of, objects defined within any inner scope.

 4. Describe the four rules of the 'this' keyword.

+_David_: The four rules of this are: 1)`Global binding`, 2)`Implicit binding`, 3)`New binding`, 4)`Explicit binding`.
+In brief, they function as follows:
+          1)`Global binding`: Using the `this` keyword inside an object or variable without declaring a class or constructor to create context to define `this` would refer to the console or windows object.
+          2)`Implicit binding`: Using the `this` keyword in an object literal would bind `this` to the object defined by that literal.
+          3)`New binding`: Using the `this` keyword in a class or constructor function would bind `this` to the object defined by the class or constructor after an instance of the object is created using the `new` keyword.
+          4)`Explicit binding`: Using the `this` keyword in object methods such as `.bind`, `.apply` or `.call` would create context within that function and `this` would refer to the object on which to apply/call/bind that method.
+It is used to bind one object or it's method(s) to another object.

 5. Why do we need super() in an extended class?

+_David_: The super() call under the hood completes the same purpose as calling `Parent.call(this, arguments)` in the constructor function pattern.
+It allows the child class to inherit the properties and methods of the parent class without having to use `Parent.call` to inherit the properties of the Parent class, and using `Child.prototype = Object.create(Parent.prototype)` to inherit the methods from the Parent class.

 ## Project Set up